-UN Security Council passes US resolution backing Gaza international force
+UN Security Council passes US resolution backing international Gaza force

-The measure mandates transitional administration for Gaza and floats ‘credible pathway’ for Palestinian statehood.
+Measure mandates transitional administration for Gaza and floats ‘credible pathway’ for Palestinian statehood.

-The United Nations Security Council has approved a resolution mandating a transitional administration and an international stabilisation force in Gaza, which envisions a “credible pathway” to Palestinian statehood.
+The United Nations Security Council has approved a resolution mandating a transitional administration and an International Stabilization Force in Gaza that envisions a “credible pathway” to Palestinian statehood.

 The resolution, drafted by the United States as part of President Donald Trump’s 20-point peace plan, passed in a 13-0 vote on Monday, paving the way for the crucial next steps for the fragile ceasefire between Israel and Hamas.
 Russia and China abstained from the vote.